harreld/Coursera_Capstone/PopularVenueModeling.md

 Examining this plot gave insight into the range and clustering of population and density to determine if they were predictive candidates (spread out values) or not (centralized values).

 ### Venue Popularity Modeling

+After the data was explored it was determined that all four of the considered variables: Population, Population Density, Latitude, and Longitude were viable candidates as independent variables.
+All four of these are numeric values.
+The target variable was considered to be top venue category, which is a categorical variable.
+Since the output of the model was categorical, a decision tree model was used.
+To check the validity of a trained decision tree, 20% of the data was held back for testing purposes.

 #### Model Training
 Modeling of venue popularity from population, density, and location categorical model Since population, density, and location all showed feasible relationships to venue popularity, use them as independent variables in the modeling.